exu/go-workshops/README.md

-There is no README.md for ([code for: How To Run On Production](https://github.com/exu/go-workshops/tree/master/800-how-to-run-on-production)) use %!s(MISSING) link to follow code examples
+There is no README.md for How To Run On Production use ([code for: How To Run On Production](https://github.com/exu/go-workshops/tree/master/800-how-to-run-on-production)) link to follow code examples